eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 sed -i 's/Set3/tab10/g' chip_code/top_systs_postproc.py
 ```

 Then run the command above to regenerate the plots.
+If these are insufficient, up-to-date instructions should also exist in `configs/2017/top_syst_studies/README.md` in the chip repo.

 ## Top pt reweighting